sonyarianto/airmill-dashboard/README.md

 # Airmill Dashboard

-A dashboard based on [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard) by [Estevan Maito](https://github.com/estevanmaito).
-It is using SvelteKit and TailwindCSS.
+Airmill Dashboard is based on [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard) by [Estevan Maito](https://github.com/estevanmaito).
+Powered by SvelteKit, TailwindCSS and other great libraries.

 ## How to run?